DON'T MISS OUT

 How to Calculate Net Sales Revenue?

-So, to calculate the net sales, follow the steps below:
+To calculate the net sales, follow the steps below:

-• Examine Net Sales Formula
+Examine Net Sales Formula

-However, you can also generate revenue from other activities like the sale of plant machinery, etc.
+However, you can also generate revenue from other activities, like the sale of plant machinery, etc.

-• Use the Accrual Method of Accounting
+Use the Accrual Method of Accounting

 This method of accounting gives a better picture of your business earnings relative to the cash method of accounting.
 The cash method of accounting recognises revenues when cash is received and expenses when cash is paid.

-Thus, using the accrual method of accounting you can recognise revenue from sales the moment you send invoices to your customers.
+By using the accrual method of accounting you can recognise revenue from sales the moment you send invoices to your customers.
 You do not have to wait for the cash payment to recognise sales in your books of accounts.

-• Calculate Gross Sales
+Calculate Gross Sales

-• Deduct Sales Return, Discounts, and Allowances
+Deduct Sales Return, Discounts, and Allowances

-• Record Net Sales
+Record Net Sales

 Once you deduct sales returns, discounts, and allowances from gross sales, the remaining figure is your net sales.
 Now, you need to record the net sales in your income statement.
 Typically, a firm records gross sales followed by allowances and discounts.
-The resulting figure is your Net Sales.
+The resulting figure is your net sales.

 Net Sales Minus Cost of Goods Sold